Search This Blog

 Judy Carroll would certainly be embarrassed to be remembered by quoting this famous praise of the highest love-she was a private woman who would never dream of using fancy words to describe her interior life.
 But even if you just spent a day with her, it was clear that her interior life, nurturing and relying on her connection with God, was part of her ordinary life, like getting out of bed.

-Almost everyday of her last years in Green Valley, she carved out time to sit quietly in the back of Our Lady of the Valley church.
-It was part of her routine, like having lunch with Ken and Lee, playing bridge or watching her beloved Yankees on the TV.
-When we visited her, she might mention, almost in passing, that we were near the church, and that, yes, this is where she parked, a spot that was shaded, protection from the desert sun, and not too far to walk to rear pews, to sit in silence in the presence of the Sacred.
+Almost every day of her last years in Green Valley, she carved out time to sit quietly in the back of Our Lady of the Valley church.
+It was part of her routine, like having lunch with Ken and Lee, playing bridge, or watching her beloved Yankees on TV.
+When we visited her, she might mention, almost in passing, that we were near the church, and that, yes, this is where she parked, a spot that was shaded, protection from the desert sun, and not too far to walk to the rear pews, to sit in silence in the presence of the Sacred.

 So it is from this bank of shared memories that I have chosen some stories and anecdotes that we can remember today as we pray for her, remember her with love and finally lay her to rest.

 I remember, as a child, when our mother, next to whom she is now buried, would also stop into church for a quick visit.
-It was during the time Judy was confined to Laurel Heights sanatorium in Shelton for treatment and only a slim hope of complete recovery from tuberculosis.
-At some point during her confinement, her sister, our mother, was making a novena and a stop at Saint Theresa’s on Main Street in Trumbull was part of her daily routine.
-One day she came back to the car with tears and a smile.
+It was during the time Judy was confined to Laurel Heights sanatorium in Shelton for treatment, and only a slim hope of complete recovery from tuberculosis.
+At some point during her confinement, her sister, our mother, was making a novena, and a stop at Saint Theresa’s on Main Street in Trumbull was part of her daily routine.
+One day, she came back to the car with tears and a smile.
 She said, “I am almost sure that Judy is going to be alright.
 I may be hallucinating, but I saw the statue of the Infant of Prague move his arm in a blessing.”
-Whether it was a hallucination or not, whether it was a miracle or the miracle drug streptomycin which saved her, it was clearly the work of God in the eyes and hearts of both sisters.
+Whether it was a hallucination or not, whether it was a miracle or the miracle drug streptomycin, which saved her, it was clearly the work of God in the eyes and hearts of both sisters.

 We as kids used to call the seat next to Aunt Judy’s at the dining room table, the “death seat,” because it was there that you got a thorough training in table etiquette.
 As I think back to the her firm directions, “keep one hand in your lap and not on the table,” “buttocks to the back of the chair,” “look up and answer when you are spoken to you,” I remember that Paul too, before he gets to the word “love” in 1st Corinthians, talks about a lot of Do’s and Don’ts.
-Certainly there was a well-regulated Christian way of life instilled in Judy Carroll.
+Certainly, there was a well-regulated Christian way of life instilled in Judy Carroll.

 She did care for their mother, Catherine, during her last days.
 It was simply understood by both sisters that their mother would live out her days at home and that Judy would care for her.
 Judy and Nanna shared a room in our house on Huntington Turnpike and Prosper Place, and it was in that room that Nanna died, at home.
 We were all home when Fr.
 Halloran came to give Nanna the last rites, though the doors were shut to children for those events a half century ago.
-And in some ways this was just another expression of what she undertook as her life’s work, caring for others as a nurse, or in Paul’s words, “Love cares for others more than self.”
+And in some ways, this was just another expression of what she undertook as her life’s work, caring for others as a nurse, or in Paul’s words, “Love cares for others more than self.”

-She did private duty as registered nurse for a wealthy man in Greenfield Hills.
+She did private duty as a registered nurse for a wealthy man in Greenfield Hills.
 When we showed hesitancy in folding our napkins properly, she would tell us that Mr. H. Smith Richardson would insist that everyone at lunch fold their paper napkins properly so that they could be reused, and that he had more money than God so we had better listen up and learn.
 After Mr. Richardson recovered, she had a number of very wealthy clients.
 But at another point in her long working life, when she was an industrial nurse for the United Illuminating Company, she showed the same love and care for the more ordinary folks then in her care, whether it was a question of placing someone in treatment for substance abuse or having to tell a lineman’s wife that her husband had been killed on the job.
-(She told me that this was one of the most difficult tasks she ever had to perform).
+(She told me that this was one of the most difficult tasks she had ever had to perform).
 There is a lot in Paul’s other letters about there being no distinction among the followers of Jesus between rich and poor.
-Yes, Judy Carroll lived out that ideal too.
+Yes, Judy Carroll lived out that ideal, too.

 Today's mass, lovingly officiated by Monsignor Shea and St. Catherine's parish in Nichols, a town she called home and loved very much, is to pray for Judy and to honor her life.
 It is taking place almost 16 months after she died in hospice care on May 19 of last year.
-The reason is that Judy was firm in her wish that her body be given to a medical school so that she could, even after her physical life was complete, make a real contribution to educating the next generation doctors and perhaps relieve the suffering of disease and illness.
-Judy did know suffering in her life and had a deeply kind regard for others she only knew as fellow humans who shared her lot.
+The reason is that Judy was firm in her wish that her body be given to a medical school so that she could, even after her physical life was complete, make a real contribution to educating the next generation of doctors and perhaps relieve the suffering of disease and illness.
+Judy did know suffering in her life and had a deeply kind regard for others, she only knew as fellow humans who shared her lot.
 The generosity of the final gift of her body cannot be overlooked and is a bright example to all of us.
-Thank you Judy from the bottom of our hearts.
+Thank you, Judy, from the bottom of our hearts.
 Looking at the whole of Judy's life, I would offer an additional line to close Paul's hymn: Love goes beyond life as we know it.
-You will always be with us Aunt Judy.
+You will always be with us, Aunt Judy.

 May choirs of angels welcome you and lead you to the bosom of Abraham; and where Lazarus is poor no longer, may you find eternal rest.